Institut auf dem Rosenberg: Notable alumni

-Information on alumni therefore depends on either personal admission or media reports.
-Those known to have completed at least part of their education at Rosenberg include, in addition to the previously mentioned Molina, businessman and landowner Karl Friedrich, Prince of Hohenzollern, mathematician Walter Rudin, and the playboy photographer Gunter Sachs.
+Other known alumni include Karl Friedrich, Prince of Hohenzollern, mathematician Walter Rudin, and the playboy photographer Gunter Sachs.
 The exiled Russian businessman Mikhail Khodorkovsky is said to have educated his children at Rosenberg.

-The school's reluctance to discuss the names of famous former students is said to reflect a "quiet confidence" in the quality of its product.
-Gademann has claimed that both "Silicon Valley figures" and members of "industrial dynasties" have attended Rosenberg.
+Gademann has claimed that both "Silicon Valley figures" and members of "industrial dynasties" have attended.

 Notable staff

-The German writer W.G.
-Sebald taught for a year at the school from 1969–1970.
+Holger Czukay, the German musician, lectured at the school from 1966 to 1967.
+The German writer W. G. Sebald taught for a year at the school from 1969 to 1970.